Handmade Pipe Organs

 |

-| For a type of volume control, this organ also has a Lexan sliding window that can be inserted in the front and the top can be closed.
-The organ weighs about 25 pounds and can be carried on its leather strap or played from a special small cart.
+For a type of volume control, his small organ also has a Lexan sliding window that can be inserted in the front and the top can be closed.
+The organ weighs about 25 pounds and can be carried on its leather strap.
 The crank can be positioned on the back, which is traditional, or on the side if the organ is being played while strolling. |

 |